cpear/PearIOC/README.md

 ## How to use it
 First downlaod the PearIoc.cs file and add it to your project.

-Next, in your startup file new it up and run it:
+Next, in the ConfigureServices() method of your startup.cs file new it up and run it:

 ```c#